OCA/pylint-odoo/README.md

-manifest-maintainers-list | The maintainers key in the manifest file must be a list of strings | E8104 manifest-required-author | One of the following authors must be present in manifest: %s | C8101 manifest-required-key | Missing required key %s"%s" in manifest file | C8102 manifest-superfluous-key | Manifest superfluous key "%s".
+manifest-maintainers-list | The maintainers key in the manifest file must be a list of strings | E8104 manifest-required-author | One of the following authors must be present in manifest: %s | C8101 manifest-required-key | Missing required key %s"%s" in manifest file | C8102 manifest-required-key-app | Missing required key "%s" in manifest file for modules with price. | C8119 manifest-superfluous-key | Manifest superfluous key "%s".
 It is the same as the default value: %s.
 Better remove it | C8116 manifest-version-format | Wrong Version Format "%s" in manifest file.
-Regex to match: "%s" | C8106 method-compute | Name of compute method should start with "_compute_" | C8108 method-inverse | Name of inverse method should start with "_inverse_" | C8110 method-required-super | Missing `super` call in "%s" method. | W8106 method-search | Name of search method should start with "_search_" | C8109 missing-odoo-file | Missing %s %sfile | C8115 missing-readme | Missing ./README.rst file.
+Regex to match: "%s" | C8106 method-compute | Name of compute method should start with "_compute_" | C8108 method-inverse | Name of inverse method should start with "_inverse_" | C8110 method-required-super | Missing `super` call in "%s" method. | W8106 method-search | Name of search method should start with "_search_" | C8109 missing-odoo-file | Missing %s file | C8115 missing-odoo-file-app | Missing %s file for modules with price | C8118 missing-readme | Missing ./README.rst file.
 Template here: %s | C8112 missing-return | Missing `return` (`super` is used) in method %s. | W8110 no-raise-unlink | No exceptions should be raised inside unlink() functions | E8140